aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 The pet like robot is simulated in a world consisting in a square arena without obstacles inside.
 This simulations takes into account the robot dynamics and frictions components.
 In other words, this simulation is aware of the mass of each of the robot component, as well as inertia and joints friction.
 As a result, the robot simulates a more consistent and close to reality motions.
 The ball is simulated to be collision less.
 As a result, it can be hidden below the floor and it does not collide with the robot if it accidentally passes over or across it.

 # <a name="S-SF"></a>System’s features
 This application simulated the robot real dynamics using a physical simulator.
 The robot is able to stop as soon as it sees the ball in order to change the motion and move toward it.
 On the other hand, when the robot is reaching the position for sleeping, it completely ignore the ball in the eventuality that it comes in the robot field of view.
 This is made possible by the action service.
 In fact, it allows to create a non blocking and a blocking request of reaching the position, allowing to process, or disregard, eventual changes in the simulation.

+For what concerns the user interface, this application offers a clean launch file: assignment_interface.launch which contains all the parameter a user may change while using this application.
+All the other low level instruction are instantiated in second launch file which is included.

 # <a name="S-SF"></a>System’s limitations
 In this paragraph there is a list of the system limitation.